Oxford-Dynamics-Repository/howto.github.io/README.md

 ## Getting started 🚀:
 ### 1. Login
-Login to the website by agreeing to the terms and conditions, then create a one-time password (this may go to your junk email folder)
+Click the login button in the top right corner, enter your email and agree to the terms and conditions.
+After clicking continue, a one-time password will be sent to your email (this may go to your junk email folder).
+Please enter this and hit sign in.

 ![Screenshot of login screen.](img/login.png)

 ### 2. a) Files
-   To use documents, click the Upload PDF box and select your documents from the explorer.
+   To upload PDFs, please click the Upload PDF box and select your document or documents from the explorer (maximum is set to 5).
    ![Screenshot of loading files.](img/pdfs.png)

 ### 2. b) URLS
-   To use websites, paste the link to the website in the bar shown.
-Press enter to include multiple URLs.
-Then press the ready button.
+   To upload content based on website URLs, please paste the link to the website in the area shown.
+For multiple websites, please press enter after each website link (maximum is set to 5).
 ![Screenshot of loading URLs.](img/urls.png)

 ### 3. Chat
-Once the files/URLs have loaded, you can ask your question in the search bar.
+Once the files/URLs have loaded, you can ask questions in the ‘send a message’ box.
 ![Screenshot of loaded screen.](img/loaded.png)

    👍 Questions can be specific to the documents/URLs (as shown in the below example) and AVIS will provide the answer with the reference from which source, where in the source, and how confident the response is.
 ![Screenshot of example questions.](img/questions.png)

-### 4. Multiple Uploads
+### 4. a) Multiple PDFs
 To select multiple documents, refer to step 2a and hold CTRL to click each document.
 ![Screenshot of multi-file upload.](img/multi_file.png)

 Loading may take several seconds, once loaded you can ask your question in the search bar.
 ![Screenshot of multi-file upload.](img/multi_file_loaded.png)

+### 4. b) Multiple URLs
+To enter multiple URLs, refer to step 2b and press enter after each link.

 ### 🗒️ Please note:
 The web application is currently in its early beta version release for a trial period, and as a result, it may exhibit some limitations.
 Here are the expected behaviors: